H1alus/cp_delete/README.md

 The scripts deletes the copy and leaves the original file in the dir.

-# USAGE:
+#### USAGE:
-put the script in the directory where the copies are found.
+Put the script in the directory where the copies are found.
 Execute in the terminal the command:

 > python3 copy_delete.py

+### lineCounter.py
+#### multiplatform script (works on Windows, Linux and macOS)
+#### script to count the lines of code in a C project.

+The scripts counts all the lines of code in a C project except for the empty lines, but it doesn't exclude the lines of comments.

+#### USAGE:
+Put the script in the root directory of your C project, and run:

+> python3 lineCounter.py

+The script will find all the subdirectories and files and it will do the job by its own.